-On 4 January 1967 The Beatles had added piano and guitar parts to track two of the Penny Lane four-track tape.
-During this session those overdubs were wiped, and replaced with rhythm guitar, bass guitar, drums and congas, the latter played by John Lennon.
+On 4 January 1967, John Lennon and George Harrison had added piano and guitar parts to track two of the ‘Penny Lane’ four-track tape.
+During this session those overdubs were wiped, and replaced with electric guitar, bass guitar, drums and congas, the latter played by Lennon.

 The recordings were made with the tape machine running slow at 47.5 cycles per second, so the music was faster upon playback.

 With all four tracks of the tape now full, a reduction mix was made, numbered take eight, in which all the recordings so far were mixed down to just two tracks.
 Instruments were moved to track one and vocals to track four, leaving a further two tracks for the remaining overdubs.

 Onto this Lennon and George Martin added piano.
 Lennon, Harrison and Paul McCartney also sang backing vocals, and handclaps were added.